What definitions apply to the Privacy Policy?

 Audio and Video Data – We collect audio, video and other electronic information from you.

-Professional or Employment-Related Information – If you are applying for employment with us or are a Stride employee, We collect PI from you and third parties about your current and past job history, reference information and other employment-related information.
+Professional or Employment-Related Information – If you are applying for employment with us or are a Stride employee, we collect PI from you and third parties about your current and past job history, reference information and other employment-related information.

 Network Activity – We collect information about your interactions with websites and the internet.
 We collect this information from you and third parties.